-completely independent, it is useful to measure them both.
+The phase velocities of the dispersed waves are also potential observables.
+Although phase and group velocities are simply related through a frequency derivative, the group velocity measurements are obtained on the envelope of the waveform whereas phase velocity estimates derive from observations of the phases themselves.
+Thus, although phase and group velocity measurements are not completely independent, it is useful to measure them both.
 Observations of phases are defined unambiguously only modulo 2π , so there is an inherent ambiguity in the phase velocity inferred from the observed phase at a given source - receiver distance.
 This problem worsens as the source - receiver distance increases.
 One way around this problem is to measure the difference in the observed phase for two paths that are nearly coincident so that the expected phase difference between the two observations is much smaller than 2π .
 We measure differential phases for shots that are nearly the same distance from a particular receiver.
 These differential phase velocity measurements constrain the phase velocity of the wave only between the shots and, therefore, provide higher horizontal spatial resolution than the absolute velocity measurements.
 This is reflected in Figure 13 which shows that the phase velocity measurements all have shorter baselines and do not terminate at the receiver.

 The average of the velocities or travel times of several wave types is shown in Figure 14.
 The standard deviations of the measurements about these means are shown in Figure 15.
 The standard deviations of the G_1 and G_2 measurements also vary with frequency.
-In the middle of both of the G_1 and G_2 curves the standard deviation is small ($\sim 5m/s, \sim 3\%$) but more than doubles near the end-points.
+In the middle of both of the G_1 and G_2 curves the standard deviation is small ($\sim 5m/s$, $\sim 3\%$) but more than doubles near the end-points.
 The guided wave measurements are somewhat more difficult to interpret than other dispersion measurements because they are composed of several modes and their appearance on frequency-time images is variable.
 We discuss the implications of this for inversion in the next section.

-Although we mentioned in Section 2 that differential S travel time measurements can be obtained and the SS and SSS phases are quite apparent in the observed record section shown in Figure 10, we do not use these phases here and this is left as a direction for future work.
+Although we mentioned in the section on theoretical expectations that differential S travel time measurements can be obtained and the SS and SSS phases are quite apparent in the observed record section shown in Figure 10, we do not use these phases here and this is left as a direction for future work.